Blumea/Blumea/README.md

 ---
 ### 5. 🔖**Scalable Bloom Filter**
 #### **About**
-A Scalable Bloom Filter is a type of Bloom Filter that is designed to be scalable, meaning it can handle an arbitrary number of items and can dynamically adjust its size based on the number of items being inserted.
-It is a probabilistic data structure that works by using multiple hash functions to generate a set of bit positions in a bit array, where a 1 indicates that the item is likely present and a 0 indicates that the item is definitely not present.
+Scalable Bloom Filters are designed to be scalable and can handle an arbitrary number of items and adjust size dynamically while using multiple hash functions to generate a set of bits to identify the item's presence.
+They have real-life applications such as:
-Scalable Bloom Filters are useful in a variety of real-life applications, such as:

-- Web Cache Optimization: improving web caching system performance by quickly determining whether a requested web page is present in the cache.
+- **Web Cache Optimization**: Quickly determine whether a requested web page is present in the cache.
-- Distributed Systems: reducing network traffic in distributed systems by determining which nodes contain a particular item without having to query each node individually.
+- **Distributed Systems**: Reducing distributed network traffic by identifying specific nodes without querying each one individually to find an item.
-- Database Indexing: speeding up database queries by providing a quick filter to determine if a record is not present in a table, and as an index in a database to help with range queries.
+- **Database Indexing**: Accelerating database queries by using it as an index to facilitate range queries and swiftly filtering if a record is absent from a table.

 #### **How to import?**
 To import the BloomFilter class from the Blumea package into your project, use the following: